 The weather where I am from is the polar opposite to the weather here in Belfast!
-As you might not know if you're not from this part of the world, Belfast can cold throughout the period from September to March.
-So you have got to be prepared as it would get quite chilly.
-It may sound like a no-brainer but a good winter jacket is very, very essential!
+As you might not know if you're not from this part of the world, Belfast can be cold throughout the period from September to March.
+So you have got to be prepared as it can get quite chilly.
+It may sound like a no-brainer but a good winter jacket is essential!
 Also, you definitely need heat-tech clothing to keep you warm throughout the cold seasons.
-Before coming to the UK, my friend gave me some advice which has proved to be good; is to invest in a pair of good boots, preferably waterproof as you may have to walk in the rain or snow!
+Before coming to the UK, my friend gave me some advice which has proved to be good; invest in a pair of good boots, preferably waterproof as you may have to walk in the rain or snow!

 It’s recommended that you bring all personal medications or prescriptions when coming to university.
 Beyond your specific medications, a basic first-aid kit (plasters, pain-relief tablets, cough syrup, cold and flu medication) is essential and could be a life-saver.
 When you suddenly get ill, it would save you the hassle for having to travel to a pharmacy to get medicine.
 Plus, you can get small first aid kits that do not take up a lot of space in your luggage.
 So heads up, it is always better to have a first aid kit with you in case of emergencies!